 What could be more secure for online or mobile banking than using your face to login into your account?
 Singapore-based OCBC and the multi-national HSBC have added face biometrics as a login option for mobile banking.
 The tech claims “less than one-in-a-million chance of mistaken identity.”

 What if this tech was used at ATMs to securely withdraw cash?
-All the instances of stolen PIN or ATM cards leading to theft of your hard-earned money would be completely eliminated.
+All the instances of stolen PIN or ATM cards leading to the theft of your hard-earned money would be completely eliminated.
 Plus, just like retail, banking could offer you more personalized services at their branches with facial recognition.
 Imagine what a difference it would make to customer experiences at banks.

 This is exactly what Virgin Mobile did in 2013.
 The company used an interactive ad where the viewer needed to blink to make the ad’s story move forward.